shanep/shanep.github.io/docs/cs208/javascript-introduction.md

 By the end of this lesson, you will be able to:

-- Identify the differences between JavaScript and and more traditional Object Oriented language like Java or C#
+- Identify the differences between JavaScript and more traditional Object-Oriented language like Java or C#
 - Explore how to use Javascript in an asynchronous manner
 - Construct simple JavaScript programs that will run in the browser